AKSW/building-navigator/README.md

 # Building Navigator

-Interactive map with accessible information about places in Leipzig.
+This tool provides an interactive map with accessible information about places in Leipzig.
+You can search for certain places or filter them.
+Later means, that you provide certain requirements, such as lift needs to be suitable for wheelchairs, and the tool will display only buildings which match these.

+**Important:** This tool is under heavy development, we are currently in [round 3](https://github.com/AKSW/building-navigator/projects/2) of the project, focusing on refinement and UI improvements.
+Furthermore supporting screenreaders and text-to-speech software is also one of the primary objectives.

+## The team behind the scene

+This tool is being developed by [Simeon Ackermann](https://github.com/simeonackermann) and [Konrad Abicht](https://github.com/k00ni) as part of the [LEDS-project](http://www.leds-projekt.de/de/linked-enterprise-data-services.html).
+We work together with the [Behindertenverband Leipzig e.V.](http://www.le-online.de/), a non-profit organization located in Leipzig, which cares about issue of disabled people.

+## For developers

-## HowTo Run
+### HowTo Run

 Checkout this repository and open the `dist/index.html` file into your browser.

-## Compatibility
+### Compatibility

 Promises: http://caniuse.com/#feat=promises

-## Accessibility
+### Accessibility

 Callbacks instead Promise

 https://facebook.github.io/react-native/docs/accessibility.html

-## Architecture and software details
+### Architecture and software details

 ![](./assets/architecture.png)